Volvo S90 Insurance Rates

 Rates are averaged for all Volvo S90 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Volvo S90 consists of having a good driving record, having above-average credit, eliminating unneeded coverage, and consideration of higher deductibles.
-Set aside time to shop around once a year by requesting quotes from direct carriers like GEICO and Progressive, and also from local insurance agents.
+Getting lower rates on Volvo S90 insurance not only requires avoiding accidents and violations, but also having good credit, avoid buying unnecessary coverage, and consideration of higher deductibles.
+Invest the time to shop around every couple of years by getting rate quotes from direct companies like Progressive and GEICO, and also from local exclusive and independent agents.

-The next list is a condensed summary of the data that was raised in the charts and tables above.
+The list below is a brief summary of the material that was illustrated above.

-- Insureds who may need increased levels of liability coverage will pay about $500 each year to raise from a minimum limit to 250/500 limits
+- Drivers who want higher liability limits will pay around $500 every year to go from a low limit to 250/500 limits

-- Drivers age 20 and younger are the costliest to insure, costing as high as $462 per month if full coverage is included
+- Teenagers are the costliest to insure, costing up to $462 a month if they have full coverage

 Rate Tables and Charts